zaferyumruk/Unfed/README.md

 Every action tires gatherers till they.. fall asleep.\
 Those that DIGESTED the most food prevails the gathering :)

 Every gatherer has a line of sight.
 They do not forget the fruit they see.
-But what they remember may be long gone (if there is at least one gatherer knows a location of a fruit which he/she has no sight to but recently collected by someone else, fruit appears as a dot.. of disappointment)
+But what they remember may be long gone (if there is at least one gatherer knows a location of a fruit which he/she has no sight to but is recently collected by someone else, fruit appears as a dot.. of disappointment)

 ## The Interface